bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_1.md

     **Responsibilities:**

+    We started this semester by reviewing last semester's already-prepared requirements.
+I suggested and changed parts of the account management requirements to make them more precise and correct.
+Also, I was able to plan the Backend subteam's communication plan and initialize the communication channel via Discord.

+    As a backend developer, I was responsible for initializing the application and implementing the basic API for the first milestone described in the requirements.
+I have taken an active role in containerizing both Backend and Frontend via Docker, finding the most suitable database for our project, and unifying them in a relevant, robust and secure manner via Docker Compose.
+I also took an active role in the Deployment of the pre-release on the AWS EC2 instance.
+Besides, I have created the profile view API and user registration API.
+Apart from those work, I was constantly dealing with bugs that are either caused by backend frameworks, or by Deployment.

+    Last but not least, I was able to fix some deployment bugs on the Amazon instance and deploy the milestone demo.
+Also, I updated the project plan according to my work.

+    **Main Contributions:**

+    * **Brief list of responsibilities that are contributed by me:**

       * Researching on technologies to use in Backend development.
       * Deciding on the roadmap of Backend Development via meetings and requirements review.
       * Creating Application workspace folders for Backend, Frontend, and Mobile subteams.
       * Initializing Backend workspace via Django and with MySQL database.
       * Deploying the application via docker compose on AWS EC2 instance.
       * Containerizing both Backend and Frontend applications via Docker.
       * Implementing the Account View function.
       * Implementing the User Registration feature.
       * Documenting API's via Postman.
       * Fixing bugs that are related to Backend or Deployment.
       * Attending all meetings and taking notes for them.

-    **Main Contributions:**

-    We started this semester by reviewing last semester's already prepared requirements.
-I suggested and changed parts of account management requirements to make it more precise and correct.
-Also, I was able to plan Backend subteam's communication plan and initialize cthe communication channel via Discord.

-    As a backend developer, I was responsible for initializing the application, and implementing the basic API's for the first milestone described on the requirements.
-I have taken active role in containerizing both Backend and Frontend via Docker, finding the most suitable database for our project, and unifying them in a relevant, robust and secure manner via Docker Compose.
-I also took an active role on the Deployment of the pre-release on AWS EC2 instance.
-Besides, I have created profile view API and user registration API.
-Apart from those work, I was constantly dealing with bugs that are either caused by backend frameworks, or by Deployment.

-    Last but not least, I was able to fix some deployment bugs on Amazon instance and deploy the milestone demo.
-Also, I updated project plan according to my work.

     * **Code related significant issues:**